ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 The term "byte" is used in the {{!RFC9110}} sense to mean "octet."
 Ranges are zero-indexed and inclusive.
 For example, "bytes 0-0" means the first byte of the document, and "bytes 1-2" is a range with two bytes, starting one byte into the document.
 Ranges of zero bytes are described by an address offset rather than a range.
 For example, "at byte 5" would separate the byte ranges 0-4 and 5-9.

-# Modifying a content range with PATCH
+# Modifying a Content Range with PATCH

 Sending a Content-Range field in a PUT request (A "partial PUT", {{RFC9110, Section 14.5}}) requires server support to be processed correctly.
 Without such support, the server's normal behavior would be to ignore the header, replacing the entire resource with just the part that changed, potentially causing corruption.
 To mitigate this, Content-Range may be used in conjunction with the PATCH method {{RFC5789}} and a media type whose semantics are to write at the specified byte offset.
 This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" and "application/byteranges" media types, to opportunistically carry this field.